Coding-Alchemist-Abhijay/FrontEnd_Project--1/README.md

 # FrontEnd_Project--1
-This is my first Frontend Development project in which I will be cloning Sidcup Family Cup with some modifications
+This is my first Frontend Development project in which I will be cloning Sidcup Family Cup Website with some modifications